 Measures.
-In order to define measures for obligations, we adopt Dafny's approach [11] and assume a pre-defined well-founded partial order $\Box$ on all values of a program execution.
-For instance, for integers x and y, we define $x \sqsubset y \Leftrightarrow x < y \land 0 \leq y$ , whereas for an integer x and a lock $l, x \sqsubset l$ is undefined.
-The resulting well-founded set forms a complete lattice $(\mathbb{V}, \Box)$ with top element $\top$ and bottom element $\bot$ .
+In order to define measures for obligations, we adopt Dafny's approach [13] and assume a pre-defined well-founded strict partial order \Box on all values of a program execution.
+For instance, for integers x and y, we define $x \Box y \Leftrightarrow x < y \land 0 \leq y$, whereas for an integer x and a lock $l, x \Box l$ is undefined.
+The resulting well-founded set forms a complete lattice (\mathbb{V}, \Box) with top element \top and bottom element \bot .
 Assuming a pre-defined order simplifies the presentation of the verification technique.
 An adaptation to user-defined orders is possible, but reveals nothing interesting.